Highstreet banks should be compelled to lend in all the communities from which they are taking deposits, says Gareth Thomas MP.

 In Britain, the banks need holding to account about their activity or lack thereof in the poorest communities.
 If you living in a poorer area the banks still want your deposits but they’re much less enthusiastic about offering you a branch you can visit.

 A British version of the CRA which requires banks to prove they are lending in all the communities from which they are taking deposits is essential.
 It would mean banks have to publish detailed data, all anonymised, about how much they’re lending, where, and at what rates.

 Where banks don’t want to lend themselves they have to support community banks and credit unions.
 It has meant a huge increase in the activity of community banks across the US and is strongly supported cross-party and by the Federal Reserve.

 It has also reversed the discrimination by banks about which areas they lent to and where they set up branches.
 Santander has just announced a 50% increase in its ‘community lending’ which simply wouldn’t have happened without this legislation, but they have made no similar commitment here in Britain.

 Whilst Brexit dominates the parliamentary landscape in the coming months there is very little domestic legislation in the pipeline, but the Financial Guidance Bill does provide the opportunity to make the case for reform in Britain to help stem the slow withdrawal from less well-off areas by Britain’s biggest banks.
 Voluntary reporting won’t work, it’s time to force banks to help serve all communities in our country.

 Gareth Thomas is a British Labour Co-operative politician who has been the Member of Parliament for Harrow West since 1997 and the Chair of the Co-operative Party since 2001.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.